jhg45-ua/Arxiv-Finder/ArXiv App/Documentation.docc/Favourites-Feature.md

 # Favorites Functionality

-Complete documentation of the favorites functionality in ArXiv App.
+Complete documentation of the favorites functionality in ArXiv Finder.

 ## 🌟 Overview